 Disposable Incontinence Pads

-Many women rely on disposable bladder leak pads as their go-to incontinence product when exercising.
-They’re affordable, easy to wear, and convenient.
+Many of us women rely on disposable bladder leak pads as our go-to incontinence product.
+Pads are affordable, easy to wear, and convenient.
 And hey, as women, we’re no strangers to pads in our pants.
 Maybe they’re right for you too?

-- Come in a variety of different thicknesses and absorbency levels
+- Come in lots of different thicknesses, absorbency levels, and shapes

-- Can we worn for longer than reusable incontinence products
+- Can be worn for longer than reusable pads

-- Provide more freedom of movement than disposable underwear
+- Allow you to move around more than disposable underwear

 - Relatively affordable